UniversalAptronym/Hearth-Box/Instructions/SSH_setup.md

 <img src="../Media_Repository/Pi_Imager_OS_settings_1.png" alt="Previous screen where you entered your Pi hostname" title="Previous screen where you entered your Pi hostname" width="40%"/>

-1. Open the command terminal on your computer, which is a program which lets you give commands to your computer's operating system directly.
-Instructions for how to do so are below.
+1. Open the command terminal on your computer, which is used to give commands to computers using text inputs.
+Instructions for how to do so are below, along with an example of what a terminal window might look like.
 - Windows tutorial ([website](https://www.supportyourtech.com/articles/how-to-open-terminal-on-windows-10-a-step-by-step-guide/)) ([archived copy](
 ../Media_Repository/Windows_Terminal_Instructions.pdf))
 - Apple tutorial ([website](https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac)) ([archived copy](